Travel guide

 Do I keep my Spanish number while using the eSIM?

 Yes.
 The eSIM gives you a separate data line, so your Spanish number remains active for receiving bank SMS or important calls.
-You should only keep the mobile data of your Spanish line off to avoid roaming charges, and use the eSIM to browse.
+You should only keep your Spanish line's mobile data turned off to avoid roaming charges, and use the eSIM for browsing.

 How long does it take to activate upon arrival in Cairo?

 Approximately one minute.
-If you already have the profile installed, as soon as you turn off airplane mode and activate the eSIM's data, your phone will connect to the Egyptian network in seconds.
-That's why it's advisable to have everything prepared before takeoff.
+If you already have the profile installed, as soon as you turn off airplane mode and activate the eSIM's data, the phone will connect to the Egyptian network in seconds.
+That's why it's advisable to have everything ready before taking off.

 Conclusion

 Cairo is intense, noisy, and fascinating, and the last thing you want is to waste time struggling with your connection.
-An eSIM gives you data from the airport, reliable coverage in the city and pyramids, and zero surprises on your bill.
-Remember: you buy the Egypt plan, not just for the capital, and it's valid for the entire country.
-Get your eSIM ready before you fly and land already connected with PuraSim's eSIM for Egypt.
+An eSIM gives you data from the airport, reliable coverage in the city and the pyramids, and zero surprises on your bill.
+Remember: you buy the plan for Egypt, not just the capital, and it's valid for the entire country.
+Get your eSIM ready before you fly and land already connected: find the Egypt eSIM in the PuraSim catalog, with over 200 destinations and 24/7 support in all languages via email and WhatsApp if you have any questions during your trip.

 Marc González Sáez